Vandivier/afterecon/content/2016-09-04-am-i-cherry-picking-or-is-this-a-decent-definition-of-faith.md

 ---
-title: Am I Cherry Picking or is This a Decent Definition of Faith?
+title: "Am I Cherry Picking or is This a Decent Definition of Faith?"
 date: 2016-09-04 16:04:33
 author: John Vandivier
 ---